secure-foundations/mariposa/README.md

 * `--in-dir` is the input directory
 * `--out-dir` is the output directory, which should **not** exist when calling the script.

+An additional argument `--clean-debug`  is available for Dafny and Verus projects that will strip away debug queries created during the verification process (error localization).

 ### Multiple Mode

 `multiple` mode can be used for large-scale stability testing over a project.
 The three required arguments for this mode are: